Baahubali 2: The Conclusion: Screenings and statistics

-Worldwide distribution on the Qube Wire platform
+Distribution

 Marketing

 A 25-member marketing team at Arka was responsible for marketing Baahubali 2.
 On 30 September 2016, the logo of Baahubali 2 was revealed along with the tagline 'Why Kattappa Killed Baahubali'.
 On 22 October 2016, the first look poster of the film was released on the birthday of Prabhas.
 The poster, according to CNN-News18, features Prabhas flexing his muscles, holding a two edged sword and a chain in either of his hands, while The Hindu notices the presence of Amarendra Baahubali in the background.
 Rana Daggubati's first look as Bhallaladeva was further revealed on his birthday.
-According to The Indian Express, the poster features Rana Daggubati as Bhallaladeva with "a vicious glare, salt-and-pepper hair with a man bun, cladding a bullish armour and holding a humongous retractable mace."
+According to The Indian Express, the poster features Rana Daggubati as Bhallaladeva with "a vicious glare, salt-and-pepper hair with a bun, cladding a bullish armour and holding a humongous retractable mace".
 A virtual reality teaser was also released.
 On 26 January 2017, the first look poster of Anushka Shetty as Devasena was released.
 The trailer of the film was released on 17 March 2017.

 Baahubali 2 was also promoted extensively on social media platforms including Facebook, Twitter and Instagram.
 Upon being asked about the film's marketing, Yarlagadda said, "The idea was to engage with different demographics, who are interested in different things.
-If you are into technology, then Baahubali VR becomes a driving factor for you to watch the film; if you are into graphic novels and gaming, we had plans to address those needs too."
+If you are into technology, then Baahubali VR becomes a driving factor for you to watch the film; if you are into graphic novels and gaming, we had plans to address those needs too".
 A graphic novel titled Baahubali – The Battle of the Bold was released digitally on 28 February 2017.
 Rajamouli approached Anand Neelakantan to write a series subtitled Before the Beginning.
 The first novel in the series, titled The Rise of Sivagami, was released on 7 March 2017.
 A clothing line based on the film was revealed on 7 April at a fashion show, with the cast including Rana Daggubati and Tamanaah attending it.
 The makers further collaborated with Moonfrog Labs to create an online multiplayer game titled Baahubali – The Game, which published on 28 April 2017.
-In a review for the game, Srivathsan Nadadhur of The Hindu writes, "while it seems a little familiar, it is good fun as long as it lasts."
+In a review for the game, Srivathsan Nadadhur of The Hindu writes, "while it seems a little familiar, it is good fun as long as it lasts".
 The cast arrived in Dubai to inaugurate the film's release in a promotional event on 25 April 2017.